TenOfTen/node-test/README.md

 ## How to proceed

 * Estimate how much time you will take for each part (A to E).
-Let me know
+Let me know.
+* There is no need to do all parts - depends on your speed, availability, appetite.
 * Create a git repo and commit your code.
 Let me have access to the repo.
 A public repo is fine by me.
 * Remember, code organisation is very important.